sahinyanlik/fullstackopen/part0/singlepagediagram.md

     Note right of browser: The browser executes the callback function that renders the notes

-    For creating new note

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     create note with the data: {"content":"eeee","date":"2024-05-25T15:20:11.487Z"}
     server-->>browser: { "message": "note created"} , Status: 201 Created

-    Afther that notes will be push to notes and renders it immediately without refreshing page. e.preventDefault prevent browser to handle form submit.
+    Note right of browser: Afther that notes will be push to notes and renders it immediately without refreshing page. e.preventDefault prevent browser to handle form submit.
 ```